 Because macronutrients are used in large quantities, they are the most important nutrients to consider when applying fertilizers, as they are the most likely to be deficient in the soil.

-Most Iowa soils contain sufficient amounts of micronutrients; additional supplementation is rarely needed.
-Many commonly used commercial fertilizers, and even things like compost and animal manure, contain micronutrients as impurities.
+Additional supplementation of micronutrients is rarely needed for several reasons.
+Most Iowa soils contain sufficient amounts of micronutrients.
+Additionally, many commonly used commercial fertilizers contain micronutrients.
+Even things like compost and animal manure contain micronutrients as impurities.

 Fertilizer Analysis

-The series of three numbers on a fertilizer package indicate the amounts or percentages of nitrogen, phosphate, and potash in the fertilizer.
+The series of three numbers on a fertilizer package indicates the amounts or percentages of nitrogen, phosphate (P2O5). and potash (K2O) in the fertilizer.
 These three nutrients are the most used by plants and, as a result, are often limiting to the growth and health of plants in the garden.

 Types of Fertilizers